bitly/dablooms/README.md

 The bit can be incremented when an element is hashed to a given location, and decremented upon removal.
 Membership queries rely on whether a given counter is greater than zero.
-This reduces the exceptional space-efficiency provided by the standard bloom filter.
+This reduces the exceptional space-efficiency provided by the standard Bloom filter.

 ### Scalable Bloom Filters: Solving Scale
-Another important property of a bloom filter is its linear relationship between size and storage capacity.
+Another important property of a Bloom filter is its linear relationship between size and storage capacity.
 If the maximum allowable error probability and the number of elements to store are both known, it is relatively straightforward to dimension an appropriate filter.
 However, it is not always possible to know how many elements